Vietnam.vn - Nền tảng quảng bá Việt Nam

 On September 17, Kyodo quoted a source as saying that Beijing is closely monitoring the behavior of Japanese citizens after Tokyo decided to dump waste in Fukushima.

-Relations between China and Japan are taking a turn for the worse after Tokyo decided to release treated wastewater from the reactors at the Fukushima Nuclear Power Plant (Source: Kyodo) |
+Relations between China and Japan are taking a turn for the worse after Tokyo decided to release treated wastewater from the reactor of the Fukushima Nuclear Power Plant (Source: Kyodo)

 Beijing is investigating the background of individuals involved in the waste disposal negotiations, according to the source.
 At the same time, the country is amending the Counter-Espionage Law, which took effect in July, and expanding the scope of activities that constitute espionage under Chinese law.

 Previously, in April 2023, Japan decided to release treated radioactive wastewater from the Fukushima nuclear power plant into the Pacific Ocean “for about two years”.
-The government of Prime Minister Fumio Kishida gave the green light for this decision on August 24.
+The government of Prime Minister Kishida Fumio gave the green light for this decision on August 24.

 However, this move has met with strong opposition from China.